dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

-    ps              Lists dotnet processes that can be attached to. list-profiles   Lists pre-built tracing profiles with a description of what providers and filters are in each profile. convert         Converts traces to alternate formats for use with alternate trace analysis tools
+    ps              Lists dotnet processes that can be attached to. list-profiles   Lists pre-built tracing profiles with a description of what providers and filters are in each profile. convert         Converts traces to alternate formats for use with alternate trace analysis tools stack           Print the stack trace for every thread in teh target process

 COLLECT